ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   In the years 2014–2015, Russia targeted Ukraine with cyberattacks to [halt the Maidan revolution and to affect the (internationally unrecognized) referendum in Crimea](https://mwi.westpoint.edu/from-georgia-to-ukraine-seventeen-years-of-russian-cyber-capabilities-at-war/)

+# How to prevent these attacks?

+-   EU is allocating significant resources in cyberdefense:

+    -   [Cyber Resilience Act](https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act) (CRA): mandatory security requirements for digital products sold in Europe (December 2024)
+    -   [Cyber Solidarity Act](https://digital-strategy.ec.europa.eu/en/policies/cyber-solidarity) (CSA): ~1 G€ to fund a system that uses AI to spot cyberattacks as soon as possible (*Cybersecurity Alert System*), implements a system that can substitute essential systems compromised by an attack (*Cybersecurity Emergency Mechanism*), and establishes a mechanism to review past incidents (*Cybersecurity Incident Review Mechanism*)

+-   Apart from these institutional measures, what can one do to improve cybersecurity?

 # Bug reporting

 -   The potential impact of bugs in one’s own code cannot be determined easily

 -   It is extremely important to fix bugs in your code…

--   …but, as we just saw, it is equally important to report bugs to others as well!
+-   …but, as we just saw, it is equally important to **report bugs to others** as well!

 -   Open-source projects usually encourage people to provide pull requests to fix issues.
 But what about closed-source programs like Microsoft Windows, Adobe Photoshop, Google Sheet…?